 Why Do Pedestrians Get Hit by Cars?

 Pedestrians suffer severe injuries from pedestrian accidents for many other reasons aside from distracted driving.
-In some cases, pedestrians may contribute to causing their own injuries if they jaywalk, or cross streets outside of designated crosswalks.
+In some cases, pedestrians may contribute to causing their own injuries if they jaywalk, bicycle or cross streets outside of designated crosswalks.
 They may also cause pedestrian accidents if they are not paying attention to where they are walking and cross a street before the crossing signal indicates it is safe to do so.

 What Are the Five Most Common Causes of Accidents?